 - Child Safety On The Information Superhighway Discussion and guidelines regarding child safety on the Internet.

-- Cybersmart Kids "Cybersmart Kids Online is a community education project developed by the AMCA with the objective of providing parents and children with information and tools to help them have a rewarding, productive and safe experience of the Internet."
+- Cybersmart Kids "Cybersmart Kids Online is a community education project developed by the ACMA with the objective of providing parents and children with information and tools to help them have a rewarding, productive and safe experience of the Internet."

 - Peacefire Censorware Pages Critical reviews of common filtering software